iRobotEducation/irobot_create_msgs/README.md

 * [Dock](msg/Dock.msg): Information about the robot sensing the its dock charging station.
 * [HazardDetection](msg/HazardDetection.msg): An hazard or obstacle detected by the robot.
 * [HazardDetectionVector](msg/HazardDetectionVector.msg): All the hazards and obstacles detected by the robot.
-* [InterfaceButtons](msg/InterfaceButtons.msg): Status of the 3 interface buttons on the Create faceplate.
+* [InterfaceButtons](msg/InterfaceButtons.msg): Status of the 3 interface buttons on the Create® robot faceplate.
 * [IrIntensity](msg/IrIntensity.msg): Reading from an IR intensity sensor.
 * [IrIntensityVector](msg/IrIntensityVector.msg): Vector of current IR intensity readings from all sensors.
 * [IrOpcode](msg/IrOpcode.msg): Opcode detected by the robot IR receivers.